WHAT WE DO…

 OUTREACH AND SUPPORT:

-These trainings are very informative and taught by Ruth Garfield.
 They are free to parents and child care is provided.
 It is a class taught in a series of two sessions.
 Parents learn why their children have difficult behaviors, how to prevent unwanted behaviors, and lastly, how to teach replacement behaviors.

 FAMILY UNITY RECREATION ACTIVITIES: